You can study individual units for personal or professional development without having to apply for a full QUT course.

 Money and Wealth provides the foundation academic skills and knowledge to understand how accounting and investment interacts with the day to day valuation and property professions and how these principles of accounting can assist in the analysis and interpretation of the financial aspects of going concern valuations and property ownership and management.

-Cost Benefit Analysis is a key technique used to appraise the relative desirability of competing alternative uses of limited resources.
-It supports student decision making with respect to investment alternatives across a range of industries in the public and private sector.
+Cost Benefit Analysis (CBA) is a key technique used to appraise the relative desirability of competing alternative uses of limited resources.
+CBA supports decision making with respect to investment alternatives across a range of industries in the public and private sector.
 CBA has been used intensively in investment projects, socio-economic programmes and policies.
 The unit provides students with foundational knowledge and basic skills of CBA.

 Enterprise Systems are now essential infrastructure to both large as well as to small-to-medium (SME) organisations, as they realise the necessity of a single central database instead of a large number of separate databases.
 By integrating core business processes in one single application, Enterprise Resource Planning (ERP) helps companies maximize the efficiency of business processes across the entire organization including increases in on-time delivery, productivity, forecasting demand and production capacity.
 This unit aims to provide the fundamental understanding of various Enterprise Systems, functions and modules and how they can be integrated in a business context.
 The students will be trained to develop a real life ERP system based on actual data from industry.
 This unit will also aims to help students to refine their communication and group work skills, and assist in the development of research-based skills.
 This is a core unit for Master of Engineering Management.